-- Surprisingly, futures price equals forward price if interest rates are nonstochastic!b - This result "justifies" treating a futures contract as if it were a forward contract, ignoring its marking-to-market feature. - The West Texas Intermediate (WTI) futures price was negative on April 20, 2020!c bSee p.
-164 of the textbook for proof.

-cApril 21 was the last trading day for oil delivery in May to Cushing, Oklahoma.
+- Surprisingly, futures price equals forward price if interest rates are nonstochastic!a - This result "justifies" treating a futures contract as if it were a forward contract, ignoring its marking-to-market feature. - The West Texas Intermediate (WTI) futures price was negative on April 20, 2020!b aCox, Ingersoll, & Ross (1981); see p.
+164 of the textbook for proof. bApril 21 was the last trading day for oil delivery in May to Cushing, Oklahoma.